Arun-K-Ram/Arun-K-Ram/README.md

 ### Hi 👋

-Backend Engineer focused on building reliable systems and diagnosing where they break.
+Backend Engineer and AI/ML Engineer focused on building reliable systems, automation platforms, and machine learning solutions.

-I’ve worked on automation and scalable backend infrastructure in regulated environments (medical devices), where correctness and reliability aren’t optional.
+I’ve worked on automation and scalable backend infrastructure in regulated environments (medical devices), where correctness, reliability, and traceability are critical.

 ---